ecmwf/ecflow/docs/python_api/reference/Client.rst

 - trigger,   returns :code:`true` if the expression is true, otherwise :code:`false`
 - variable,  return the variable value to standard out.
 By default, the value is returned as stored;
-             when :code:`evaluate` is true, all variable references (e.g. :code:`%VAR%`) in the value are resolved before it is returned
+             when :code:`evaluate` is true, all variable references (e.g. :code:`%VAR%`) in the value are resolved before it is returned, following the same rules as job generation (see :code:`ecflow_client --help=query`); a trailing micro character without a partner does not form a reference and is returned untouched

 .. important::